oshaughnessy/sierramountainll/_pages/softball.md

 **Pitch Distance** | 25'
 **Base Distance**  | 60'

-8U is our learning division where young girls with some experience and growing strength build a stronger understanding of game strategy and position- oriented skills.
+8U is a learning division where young girls with some experience and growing strength build a stronger understanding of game strategy and position- oriented skills.
 We encourage coaches to rotate players through all positions throughout the season.